 Raw water is water that is bottled directly from the source: a creek, a hillside spring, or a lake.
 Raw water is ”raw” because it has not been filtered or treated to remove chemicals or bacteria that could cause illness or death.

 We’ve researched this topic and unearthed a few enterprising bottlers of raw water.
 According to news sources, 2.5 gallon jugs are going for more than $35.

-- Piers Pure Raw Water (extracted from a tributary of Pence Creek that runs through the feedlot of Piers Dairy)
+- Piers Pure Raw Water (extracted from a tributary of Pence Creek that runs through the feedlot of Piers Dairy in Indiana)

 - Büdelsdorfer Reinkanalwasser (Imported) (source: the northern end of the Kiel Canal near Büdelsdorf)